outfox/fennecs/www/docs/Queries/index.md

 A Query is a view into a World, representing a subset of its Entities.
 It remains associated with this specific World, and Queries can not bridge multiple Worlds.

-## Overview
-Queries serve the following primary purposes:
+They serve the following primary purposes:

 [[toc]]